Richard Hale School 16-19 Bursary Allocation Criteria

 - The guaranteed element of State Pension Credit

 This commitment has a cash limit which is based on demand, the available funds allocated by the Education Funding Agency on an annual basis.
 Support may be considered by the school subject to availability of funds to support curriculum trips, fares to and from school and anything else school related.

 Students eligible for the 16‐19 Bursary must meet the criteria of a 95% attendance, unless absence is authorised.
 If this criterion is not met, payment will be forfeit for the week affected by absence.

-Parents and students should complete this application form and send it to Mrs Baynes, with supporting evidence.
-Mrs Baynes will submit the application to the Headteacher, for approval.
+Parents and students should complete this application form, by following the instructions online and submitting supporting evidence as requested.
+The application will be submitted to the Headteacher, for approval.
 The process of application and payments will remain confidential.